kevinmeredith/tech-lead-book/ch1-keep-an-open-mind.md

      and then let us and the Product Team know their results.

     Bob the Intern: Come to think of it, I'm not so sure asynchronous is the right way to go.
-There's many tests to run and our business work flows are complex.
+There's many tests to run and our user journeys are complex.
-     How about we schedule 30 minutes with iOS, Android, and Product to make sure the end-to-end flows get sign-off from Product?
+     How about we schedule 30 minutes with the Mobile Engineers and Product Owner to make sure Product signs off?

     Tech Lead: I agree, Bob.
 You've laid out strong arguments for why we should choose synchronous over asynchronous.
 I'll set up that meeting for later